Chorus-AB/resttemplate-ssl/README.md

-# SSL For RestTemplate
+# TSL/SSL For RestTemplate

-This is a simple autoconfiguration for RestTemplate when client certificates are needed.
+This is a simple autoconfiguration for RestTemplate with or without client certificate.

 ###When enabled, will inject the following beans into the context:
 * ***ClientHttpRequestFactory* clientHttpsRequestFactory** - A HttpRequestFactory configured to use client certificate